 - If you are in this situation, remember that you are not alone.
-Many other parents have been through similar experiences, and, as a result, the child and family found the help they needed are were able to rebuild their lives.
+Many other parents have been through similar experiences, and the child and family found the help they needed and were able to rebuild their lives.

 - The first step is to decide that it would be helpful to talk it over with someone else.